deeprajpodder7/Landing-Page/README.md

 # Landing-Page
-Creating and designing an entire webpage using HTML, CSS and FLexbox.
+Creating and designing a Landing Page from scratch using HTML, CSS and Flexbox.